gpacianotto/backpropagation/README.md

 # backpropagation
 Implementação de Backpropagation, faz parte de um trabalho proposto na matéria de Inteligência Artificial no curso de Bacharelado em Ciência da Computação na Faculdade de Ciências e Tecnologia - UNESP.

-The implementation of Backpropagation, it's part of a work that has been requested on the Artificial Inteligence subject that is part of the Computer Science Degree on São Paulo State University.
+The implementation of Backpropagation, it's part of a work that has been requested in the Artificial Inteligence subject that is part of the Computer Science Degree on São Paulo State University.

 # Como Rodar